!Explore program details

 - three ministry skills they want to test or practice more fully

-During the 16-day group experience, youth worship, serve and study.
+During the 16-day group experience (July 5-20, 2016), youth worship, serve and study.
 Participants become church with and for each other while exploring their own places in their congregations and in the church they imagine for the future.

 Worship and prayer are the bookends of each day, offering new ways to connect to God.
 In between is time for reflection and activities that build relationships, develop leadership gifts and foster spiritual practices.
 Visits to local and regional congregations introduce participants to different forms of worship and Christian community.
 Intersections of faith, the church and God's creation become a focus during retreat and service activities.

 Faculty and seminary students, who serve as event pastors, are conversation partners for the theological study that !Explore fosters.
 In-depth discussions about God, the Bible, culture, and faith encourage participants to ask tough questions and exchange ideas with others who share a commitment to the church.

 In addition, youth work alongside Elkhart residents in service agencies that help transform the lives of people in the community.
 Assisting at a local food pantry, working with survivors of domestic abuse, and participating in life-skills training underscore ways to join in God’s healing work.
 In these service experiences, youth come to identify systemic injustice and understand how class, race and gender affect individuals and communities.

 The Congregational Experience comes before, after, or on both sides of the Group Experience (see reverse side).
 Participants give 100 hours of work in the congregation over five or more weeks, working along side their pastor in a mentoring relationship.